swimmio/pre-commit/hooks/README.md

 # What hooks are available?

  - `swimm-verify` will run Swimm's verification checks, and exit nonzero if they fail.
 Recommended.
- - `swimm-verify-nonblocking` Like swimm-verify, but will always return successfully.
+ - `swimm-verify-nonblocking` (v0.4 only) Like swimm-verify, but will always return successfully.
 Webooks are used to open an issue if verification fails.
  - `swimm-export` An example of exporting Swimm docs for third-party documentation hubs like Confluence & Notion

 All hooks will currently work with the web or desktop version of swimm.
 If you